 Apart from its value as a way of gaining entry to certain careers and courses, we believe that biology is a fascinating subject in its own right and one that we hope students enjoy studying.
 Biology has a higher profile today than perhaps at any other time and this is reflected in the number of people studying a biology-based course at college and university.
-Many of the important and often contentious issues which society must address as it moves into the new millennium relate to the biological sciences, particularly the role that humankind plays with respect (or lack of it!) to the rest of life.
+Many of the important and often contentious issues which society must address relate to the biological sciences, particularly the role that humankind plays with respect (or lack of it!) to the rest of life.
 Ethical debates centre around animal experimentation, cloning, genetically modified crops, embryo and fertility research, and the human genome project and the use of its findings.
 High on the political agenda are health, pollution, environmental protection and food safety.
-AIDS, heart disease, cancer, drug use and misuse and malnutrition all continue to present us with challenges.
+I, heart disease, cancer, drug use and misuse and malnutrition all continue to present us with challenges.

 Please note that confidence and ability in GCSE chemistry is essential as biology has a considerable biochemical content.
 Studying A level chemistry alongside biology does support the biology well but it is not essential.
 Some biological courses at university require chemistry but there are many that don’t and biology A level also goes well with maths, geography, psychology and PE.
 A willingness to use numerical techniques is also important so a competence in GCSE maths is essential.

 We follow the OCR biology specification A. To view the details of this specification, please go to the OCR website.

 Assessment consists of 3 written papers which will include questions based on experience of practical work so practical work is an essential component in the teaching of A level biology.